s7manth/tp/docs/UserGuide.md

 Format: `deltask INDEX`

 * Deletes the task at the specified `INDEX`.
 This index refers to the index number shown in the displayed task list.
-* The index **must be a positive integer** (ie 1, 2, 3, …​) and should be any one of the indexes displayed!
+* The index **must be a positive integer** (ie 1, 2, 3, …​) and should be one of the indexes displayed.
 Negative examples include:
     * `deltask 0` produces an error, as 0 is not a positive integer
-    * `deltask 300` for a task list with less than 300 tasks, will produce an error as there is no 300<sup>th</sup> task
+    * `deltask 100` for a task list with less than 100 tasks, will produce an error as there is no 100<sup>th</sup> task

 (Positive) Examples:
 * `deltask 2` with a task list of at least 2 tasks, deletes the 2nd task in the task list.